 When ARO began designing a new building for the Riverdale Country School’s third through fifth graders, to be located on the site of the existing elementary school, it faced a familiar challenge: where would they house students and teachers during the year-and-a-half construction project?

-Instead of the typical cluster of dreary modular classrooms crammed in a schoolyard or parking lot, ARO devised a playful solution for a corner of the private school’s lush campus overlooking the Hudson River.
+Instead of the typical cluster of dreary modular classrooms crammed in a schoolyard or parking lot, ARO devised a playful solution for a corner of the private school’s lush campus overlooking the Hudson River in The Bronx, New York.
 The architects mapped out 13 trailers: three classrooms for each grade, plus restrooms and two shared creative spaces.
 While the units themselves are standard trailer-like structures—prefabricated off-site by Williams Scotsman—the architects configured them to form their own mini-campus, collaborating with the Rockwell Group and Open to determine a site plan that would establish insularity while maintaining access to nearby facilities.
 The school gave the site its own name: the Learning Complex.

 Eye-popping super-graphics define each unit, infusing the site with youthful energy.
 Open, a design studio, offered each grade a selection of colors and cheerful insignia and asked them to vote for their favorites; the winners were painted onto the trailers.
 The units’ interiors vary by grade as well; ARO worked with the Rockwell Group to determine the fit-out of each classroom, choosing and arranging furnishings to suit various co-teaching models.